abendigo/abendigo.github.io/_posts/2016-07-12-saucelabs_cucumber.markdown

 ---
 layout: post
 title: Sauce Labs and Cucumber
+categories: cucumber selenium saucelabs
 ---

 We recently started a new project using [Web Components][web-components] and [Polymer][polymer].
 We want to add some behaviour driven tests, using [Cucumber][cucumber] and [Selenium][selenium] but do not want to continue using our in-house grid of Selenium nodes.
 It has proven too time consuming and frustrating to set up and maintain them.

 The goal is to have our CI system ([GoCD][gocd]) checkout and build pull requests (managed via